botlabs-gg/yagpdb-docs-v2/content/learn/intermediate/outputs-2.md

 ### Returning the Message ID

-If you want to store the ID of the message you just sent, for example to later edit it, you use the `sendMessageRetID` function.
-Assign the result of this function to a variable, otherwise it will be rendered to the output and become unusable for further usage in your custom command.
+If you want to store the ID of the message you just sent, for example to later edit it, use the `sendMessageRetID` function and assign the result to a variable.

 ```go
 {{ $messageID := sendMessageRetID channel_id message_to_be_sent }}
 ```

-Naturally, we provide a combination of the `sendMessageRetID` function with the `sendMessageNoEscape` function if you want to send a message with special mentions and store the ID of the message.
+Naturally, we provide a variant of the `sendMessageRetID` function that does not escape mentions:

 ```go
 {{ $messageID := sendMessageNoEscapeRetID channel_id message_to_be_sent }}